FuyuByakko/meatbot/README.md

 >`REPEAT`

-Repeat a certain action (or several next actions a selected number of times)
+Repeat a certain action (or several sequential actions a selected number of times)
 ```
 {
   type: 'repeat',